gethsun1/price-watch-dog/docs/WORKFLOW.md

 # Workflow Details

-This document describes the watchdog workflow defined in `workflow.yaml` and how to extend or validate it using the SDK helper scripts.
+This document describes the watchdog workflow defined in `workflow.yaml` and how to validate/execute it locally.

 ## Inputs
 - `token` (string): Coingecko id for the asset.